 (ThyBlackMan.com) The legion of web sites, bloggers, talk show jocks, and the occasional GOP official that has teed off on President Obama and at times Michelle Obama with assorted borderline racist digs, taunts, and depictions have been relentless.
 The offensive remarks quickly evoke a storm of outrage, and the offender gets rebuked.
 This happens because they are public figures, and their comments are publicly aired.
 They fly high on the public’s radar scope.

 But that’s not the case with the growing barrage of racist assaults on Obama, and other minorities on social media sites.
 Baylor University researchers, for instance, recently tracked more than 20 Facebook page groups and users and found them jam packed with racist venom aimed at President Obama, blacks and other minorities.
-The growing number of groups that churn hate on social media sites are secure in the knowledge that they won’t be caught or called out on it.
+The growing number of groups that churn hate on social media

 The signal that President Obama would trigger a titanic wave of race baiting and stereotyping danger in cyber space came the moment that he announced he would seek the presidency in February 2007.
 He had the dubious distinction of being the earliest presidential contender to be assigned Secret Service protection on the campaign trail.
 As the showdown with Republican presidential rival John McCain heated up in the general election in 2008, the flood of crank, crackpot, and screwball threats that promised murder and mayhem toward Obama continued to pour in.
 This prompted the Secret Service to tighten security and take even more elaborate measures to ensure his safety.
 As president, the threats against Obama have been non-stop.